BALLAST: Bayesian Active Learning with Look-ahead Amendment for Sea-drifter Trajectories under Spatio-Temporal Vector Fields: BALLAST

 The BALLAST-aided active learning of time-dependent vector fields with Lagrangian observers using the expected information gain utility and a temporal Helmholtz GP surrogate is presented informally as Algorithm \ref{alg:BALLAST}, presented formally in Section \ref{sec:ballast_alg_full}, and visually represented as Figure \ref{fig:BALLAST-plot}.

 The computational cost of one iteration of the BALLAST-EIG at time $t_n$ given $N_\text{obs}$ observations, $N_\text{space}$ spatial grid locations, and $N_\text{sampT}$ sampled time slices, is where the blue indicates the complexity that can be reduced using parallelization.
-It is noteworthy that the cost of one iteration of BALLAST-EIG without the technique introduced in Section \ref{sec:sampling-posterior-SPDE} is $O(JN_\text{space}^3N_\text{sampT}^3)$ -- a far greater cost considering both $N_\text{space}$ and $N_\text{sampT}$ are large for practical deployments.
+We also remark that under the setup considered in Section \ref{sec:experiment-synthetic}, it consistently takes under 3 minutes (wall time, measured on a consumer laptop equipped with an Apple Silicon CPU and 24 GB RAM) to make a deployment decision with our recommended posterior sample number $J = 20$.
+In particular, at decision time $t=3.0$, it took 2 min 45 s; at decision time $t=5.0$, it took 1 min 55 s; at decision time $t=7.0$, it took 2 min 13 s.

 Our proposed Algorithm \ref{alg:BALLAST} builds on a separable, spatio-temporal GP surrogate with the temporal kernel being Mat\'{e}rn for the execution of the SPDE sampling procedure described in Section \ref{sec:sampling-posterior-SPDE}.
-This could be weakened following the work of \cite{solin2016stochastic} on constructing SPDE formulations for a broader range of kernels.
+This could be weakened following the work of \citet{solin2016stochastic} on constructing SPDE formulations for a broader range of kernels.
 However, the core BALLAST mechanism of trajectory projection is compatible with any utility choice and active learning surrogate models.
+We also remark that we initialise the algorithm with a uniformly drawn location for generality and simplicity.